TradeRES/toolbox-amiris-emlab/README.md

 This folder contains the data to run Amiris https://gitlab.com/dlr-ve/esy/amiris/examples

 ## AMIRIS IoVRMR
+### `actions`

+These are the actions to run AMIRIS and which order is specified in the amiris_workflow
+### `output`

+The processed amiris_results.xls that will be used by EMLAB are saved here

 ### `amiris_workflow`

 Here is the tool that imports all the needed data to run AMIRIS into yaml files.
 It also runs AMIRIS and exports the data to files to be imported back to EMLAB.
-### `actions`

-These are the actions to run AMIRIS and which order is specified in the amiris_workflow
+#### `data`

+The excel timeseries (fuel prices, renewable profiles, demand, availability) to run AMIRIS should be stored in this folder.

+#### `amiris`

+The log4j.properties, fame setup YAML and the amiris jar should be stored here

+#### `results`

+The file traderes.pb contain the encrypted results.

 ## License and Terms of Use

 The Spine Toolbox project example provided here can be used without any limitations.
 This does not apply to any data files contained within or any parts of the models EMLab and AMIRIS.

 The (Un)Licensing explicitly excludes: